 She began her journalism career as a paste-up artist at the local newspaper but decided to go back to school when she was scolded for sending error-filled copy back to the editors for changes.

 She started her education at BSC taking journalism classes and joining the student newspaper staff.
 She also took English classes and found that her calling was teaching, so she transferred to the University of Mary and graduated with a Bachelor of Arts major in English/English Teaching and a minor in philosophy.

 While teaching English at a Bismarck middle school, she had the opportunity to go full circle and return to BSC.
-In the spring of 2000, she received an offer for the adviser position at the student newspaper.
+In the spring of 2000, she received an offer for the adviser position at the student newspaper, The Mystician.
 She accepted and has been there ever since.

 Several years ago, she helped develop an Associate in Applied Science degree in Mass Communications, which provides students with the experience of working on the newspaper, video broadcast, internet radio and the literary arts magazine.

 She teaches journalism courses and is the BSC Mystic Media and The Mystician adviser.

 Every year brings challenges, but students continue to be her reward – helping them produce quality news media for the campus and community and taking them on journalism adventures from New York City to St. Joseph, Missouri to Fort Yates, North Dakota.

 She is an advocate for free speech rights for students and a supporter of the John Wall New Voices Act.